 Best for: Removing unwanted objects from your photos.

-Have you ever taken a photo that has an object in it you wish you could remove?
-Well, TouchRetouch is a photo editing app that lets you do just that.
+Have you ever taken a photo with an unwanted object you wish you could remove?
+TouchRetouch is a photo editing app that lets you do just that.

 Plus, the app is extremely simple to use.
 In fact, you can remove most objects with just one tap.
 However, should you need help, there are tutorials within the app that teach you how to harness its full potential.